mvysny/karibu-migration/README.md

 There are two modules available:

-* The `karibu-migration-common` module doesn't depend on Kotlin and brings in a set of compatibility-helping components: `GridLayout`, `HorizontalSplitPanel`, `NativeSelect`, `RadioButtonGroupCompat`, `SplitLayoutCompat` and `VerticalSplitPanel`.
+* The `karibu-migration-common` module is pure Java, doesn't depend on Kotlin and brings in a set of compatibility-helping components: `GridLayout`, `HtmlSpan`, `HorizontalSplitPanel`, `NativeSelect`, `RadioButtonGroupCompat`, `SplitLayoutCompat` and `VerticalSplitPanel`.
 * The `karibu-migration-kotlin` builds on `karibu-migration-common` and adds lots of useful Kotlin extension methods to Vaadin 14+ components which emulate Vaadin 8 API.